 While I was doing these internships and jobs, I was appearing for CFA and FRM degrees.
 I started with my 1st exam in December,2016 and ended with both the degrees in May, 2019.
 Meanwhile, I also did a course on Advanced Excel to have better efficiency in it to improve my usage for finance.

 My approach or thought process during college was simple- try whatever you can and for as long as you can.
 I wouldn’t say that my non-finance internships directly helped me in my current career, but it did indirectly.
 I was pretty sure since day 1 of college that I’d like to go ahead with finance as my specialization.
 So, all these internships helped me gain knowledge in other fields practically.
-Theoretically, I was learning finance through college and the degrees that I was pursuing so these internships helped me get an insight of whether or not I have any interest in other fields.
+Theoretically, I was learning finance through college and the degrees that I was pursuing, so these internships helped me get insights into whether or not I had any interest in other fields.
 It made me realise that my calling actually was in finance.
 So, I moved onto a financial internship which helped me understand the workings of Indian financial markets and got me into a habit of research.
 Then, I started investing in my own account and trading a little in cryptocurrencies.
 And eventually, these learnings and understandings through internship and trading on my own helped me a lot in my personal interview for Futures First because the interview was focused on how I invested or traded, and on what basis did I make these decisions and how I reacted to losses or gains.
 Trust me, this is exactly what is required of me every day at work.
 It’s Emotional Quotient.

 How did you get your first break?